 Repeating steps 4 and 5 is crucial for developing and maintaining a sustainable sales enablement program.
 While it may take a lot of trial and error, it allows you to see what’s working and what needs improvement.

-A common issue with building an internal sales development representative team is a lack of money and resources.
+A common issue with building an internal business growth team is a lack of money and resources.
 Many small to medium-sized businesses choose to outsource their sales enablement efforts after a couple of go-arounds with these steps because it can be costly and negatively affect the growth of your business.

-While many businesses have internal sales development representative teams, some companies have found more success with outsourcing their sales efforts.
-Well, why do businesses outsource SDR teams?
-Many B2B businesses outsource SDR teams to:
+While many businesses have internal inbound sales development representative teams, some companies have found more success with outsourcing their sales efforts.
+Well, why do businesses outsource inbound SDR teams?
+Many B2B businesses outsource to:

-- Save money: An internal SDR team is expensive, especially if you’re operating on a tight budget.
-An outsourced SDR team enables you to save money because you don’t have to worry about salaries and purchasing the tools and technologies needed for sales enablement.
+- Save money: An internal inbound SDR team is expensive, especially if you’re operating on a tight budget.
+Hiring an outsourced team enables you to save money because you don’t have to worry about salaries and purchasing the tools and technologies needed for sales enablement.

-- Have high-performing sales reps: Finding the right person for the job isn’t a cakewalk.
-When you outsource your sales efforts, you are guaranteed to have experienced, high-performing sales reps reaching out to prospective customers.
+- Have high-performing inbound sales reps: Finding the right person for the job isn’t a cakewalk.
+When you outsource your sales efforts, you are guaranteed to have experienced, high-performing salespeople reaching out to prospective customers.

-- Generate high-quality leads: Outsourced SDRs are trained to generate high-quality leads for businesses.
-When you outsource your sales efforts, you are guaranteed to have sales appointments with prospective companies that meet your qualifications.
+- Generate high-quality leads: Outsourced inbound SDRs are trained to generate high-quality leads for businesses.
+When you outsource your sales efforts, you are guaranteed to have sales appointments with companies that meet your criteria.

-- Create a sustainable sales pipeline: It may take some time for an internal SDR team to learn how to generate a sustainable sales pipeline.
-When you outsource an SDR team, they understand the process of moving leads to their appropriate category.
+- Create a sustainable sales pipeline: It may take some time for an internal inbound SDR team to learn how to generate a sustainable sales pipeline.
+When you outsource, they understand the process of moving leads to their appropriate category.
 This ensures that you reach the potential customer when the timing is right for them.

-Having both BDR and SDR roles are crucial for an effective sales enablement program.
+Having both inbound and outbound SDR roles are crucial for an effective sales enablement program.
 However, we know that many small to medium-sized businesses don’t have the financial resources to hire sales professionals for both roles.
 When starting your sales enablement program, we suggest hiring or outsourcing SDRs for your lead generation efforts.
-Since SDRs are experienced salespeople, they have the bandwidth to take on both development roles.
-As your company expands, you can look into splitting your sales team into BDR and SDR roles.

 If you’re looking to build an outsourced SDR team to generate and sustain business growth, contact Abstrakt Marketing Group today!